SirBenedick/historic-portfolio-analyzer/README.md

 - Add timeframe for all data
 - Remove: moment.js to decrease bundle size(?)
 - Add: Setting to fetch monthly data, or daily
+- Add: Store different portfolio setups to save for later and to compare

 #### 1.0.0